tbm00/PreProcessIt/README.md

   - #### Headless Command
     With Java installed, run:
-      - `java -jar PreProcessIt-0.1.6-beta.jar --config <config.yml> [--component <name>] --input <input.*> --output <output.*> [--log]`
+      - `java -jar PreProcessIt-0.1.7-beta.jar --config <config.yml> [--component <name>] --input <input.*> --output <output.*> [--log]`

 ## How It Works
 PreProcessIt reads input data one line at a time and splits each line into tokens.
-For every attribute in your selected component's configuration, the program checks if the current working word (normally the `WORKING_TOKEN`) matches the attribute using the attribute's qualifiers, starting with the first one.
+For every attribute in your selected component's configuration, the program checks if the current working word (normally the `WORKING_TOKEN`) matches the attribute using the attribute's qualifiers.
 If there is a match, the qualified actions will run; otherwise, the unqualified actions will run.

 Correctly implemented qualifiers contain:
   - **Word Source:** Which String value to evaluate; e.g., the current working token, a copy of the initial token, or tokens from neighboring positions
   - **Condition:** The criteria a token must meet; e.g., containing a specific string, matching a specific data type, etc.
   - **Value:** The expected literal or range for validation
   - **Actions:** Procedures to execute when a token is deemed qualified or unqualified.
-These actions may modify the token, skip iterations, try neighboring tokens, and "ship" the token to the final output.
+These actions may modify the token, skip iterations, try neighboring tokens, and "ship" the token to the attribute's final output.

+You may also use qualifiers on the entire input or output line by using LineRules!

+### Line Processing Algorithm
+  - **1st:** Prior to beginning the attribute processing for the current input line, the line will be transformed by the InputLineRules, if any are defined.
-Once a value has been "shipped" for a particular attribute, the program will continue to search the line's unprocessed tokens for the next attribute, until all attributes have run their checks.
-Any tokens that remain unprocessed are appended as leftovers at the end of the output line.
+  - **2nd:** After the InputLineRules rules finish processing, the attributes' qualifiers will get processed in order as defined, on each token.
+Once a value has been "shipped" for a particular attribute, the program will continue to search the line's unprocessed tokens for the next attribute, until all attributes have run their checks. *

-You may also use qualifiers on the entire input or output line by using LineRules:
-  - All defined InputLineRules will be processed on each input line before the attributes are processed.
+  <ul> <ul>
+  * <em>After shipping an attribute with a <code>SHIP</code> action, call the <code>DECLARE_TOKEN_PROCESSED</code> action to mark the token as processed so it isn't processed by later attributes, then call the <code>EXIT_TO_NEXT_ATTRIBUTE_ITERATION</code> exit action to exit the current attribute's iteration.
+In some rare cases, you may not want to call them, so to support that behaviour these actions are not automatically called when shipping.</em>
+</ul> </ul>

+  - **3rd:** After all attributes have run their qualifiers' checks, the output line will be built from the shipped attributes, and then transformed by all defined OutputLineRules (this is where you can append the leftovers and/or original line).
-  - After attributes are processed, all defined OutputLineRules will be processed on each newly created output line, and then the output line will be finalized.
+  - **4th:** After the OutputLineRules rules finish processing, the newly transformed output line is finalized.

 ### Example
-Using the basic default config, PreProcessIt transforms messy input:
+Using the [basic default config](#default-config), PreProcessIt transforms messy input:
 ```
 120 hz 2. milliseCONDs
 9ms  rrrr  80hz